bio-tools/ToolDog/doc/source/index.rst

 Welcome to ToolDog's documentation!
 ===================================

-ToolDog is a program that generate description of a tool entry from https://bio.tools.
+ToolDog is a program that generates description of a tool entry from https://bio.tools.

-So far, ToolDog only supports generation of XML for Galaxy.

 .. toctree::
    :maxdepth: 2